 Day of Empire by Amy Chua was a book I picked up simply to learn more about how societies and empires were formed, how they maintained their power, and what led to their destruction.
 This was all research for a potential story where an empire would be prominent and I felt the need to learn more so as to have realistic elements in the fictional society I want to create.
 I learned a lot from this book and it made me think about many things as well.
 The book covers a large history, starting from the Persian empire and ending with the current United States (as of 2007 at least, when the book was published).
 Many of the chapters do not go in-depth into each of the empires discussed or the book would be a million pages, but it does provide a lot of information about how the empires were formed and how they came to end in fairly general terms.

 However, what I thought most interesting was Chua’s thesis that these empires grew and thrived on tolerance.
 Relative tolerance in some fashion.
-A trend I noticed was religious tolerance was what caused some of these empires to become as large as they did.
+A trend I noticed was religious tolerance being what caused some of these empires to become as large as they did.
 When other parts of the world were persecuting people due to religion, those people would flee to an area where they could practice their beliefs without fear.
 Many of the empires were also formed from violence and military strength.
 Some from economic and trade power.
 Chua claims that tolerance is what helped create each of the world powers, and intolerance led to their decline.
 I am non-religious so I do not know much about the histories of religions, but I thought it insane how much of history has been dictated by religious disparities.
 So much hate and war.
 So much persecution and destruction.
 It has been an issue through seemingly all of human history and unfortunately it continues even today.
 I could go further on this topic with my own opinions, but let’s get back to the book.